sebsto/amplify-ios-getting-started/04_add_authentication.md

 Successfully added resource iosgettingstartedfc5a4717 locally
 ```

+** DO NOT FORGET to enter the two redirect URIs above (`gettingstarted://`), this is mandatory to have the redirection to Cognito Hosted UI to work **

 ## Deploy the Authentication Service

 Now that the authentication service has been configured locally, you can deploy it to the cloud.
 In a Terminal, **execute this command** in your project directory: